ankeesler/anwork/doc/FEATURE.md

 ## Application
 - Add the ability for a Task to have a category and display that category on the screen.
+- Add the ability to specify variables like "finished" and "running" in "task-name" CLI arguments.
+  Also, add the ability to specify task ids and officially test this.
+It can be like
+    "set-running" $finished
+  which would set all of the tasks that are finished as running.
+- We need to add a version number to every package!
+And a version command.

 ## CLI
 - Add support for CliArgumentType.FILE.

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?
+- Where is that mysterious "default-context" coming from at the root of the repo?
+We need to get rid of it.

 ## Journaling